ms-garshasbi/service-placement-simulator/README.md

     "algo": "GA",
     "scale": "scale-1",
     "dataGeneration": false,
-    "numOfInstances": 1
+    "numOfInstances": 1,
+    "requestTimeoutMs": 1800000
 }
 ```

-The `type` property determines what the client does.
-Setting it to `new` generates a new use case from the values in `configurations.json`.
-Setting it to `current` loads the already generated use case from the selected `scale` directory and runs the selected placement algorithm or algorithms.
+Only two execution modes are supported. `"type": "new"` generates a new use case from the values in `configurations.json` and saves it in the selected `scale` directory `"type": "current"` loads a use case from the selected `scale` directory and runs the selected placement algorithm or algorithms.
+When `dataGeneration` is enabled, `current` mode instead starts a multi-instance experiment campaign in which a fresh use case is generated before every experiment, including the first one.

 The `algo` property can contain one algorithm: